csiro-robotics/Uncertainty-LPR/README.md

 4. Line 15: Replace with your UncertaintyAwareLidar root directory

 The `batch_size` and `batch_size_limit` may need to be changed to account for available GPU memory, and can be modified directly in the bash files under `scripts/`.
 Other changes to the network architecture can be changed via the configuration files under `config/eval_datasets/` or directly in the bash scripts as input arguments.
 See `config/default.yaml` for adjustable parameters.

+Note: Pretrained models must be downloaded first from [Gdrive](https://drive.google.com/file/d/1C5YzjIJ-8YmwCTKBkL9xCWjl-5y_R_4g/view?usp=sharing) and file weights is unzipped in the main folder before proceeding with the next steps.
+For convenience generated pickles are provided as well.
+You can unzip file pickles in the main folder for use.

 ### Training